 Another advantage is the RCMS platform.
 Designed to work with RobustOS, RCMS uncovers the true potential of Robustel products and expands the operator's capabilities in monitoring, managing and diagnosing network devices, thus minimizing operational cost.

 The cellular connection is provided by the Quectel RG500Q-AE module, which can operate in the frequency range 0 - 6 GHz and supports a wider range of 5G bands.
 The maximum speed in the downlink direction climbs up to 2.5 Gbps, in the uplink direction up to 900 Mbps.

-The device is equipped with many other technologies, such as GNSS positioning or Internet connection sharing using Dual Band - WiFi technology (2.412 - 2.472 / 5.15 - 5.825 GHz).
+The 5G SIM card router is equipped with two SIM slots is equipped with many other technologies, such as GNSS positioning or Internet connection sharing using Dual Band - WiFi technology (2.412 - 2.472 / 5.15 - 5.825 GHz).
 At the speeds offered by 5G technology, 4x Gigabit Ethernet ports are also included.
 The router also supports communication via the RS-232 or RS-485 serial interface.

 Router R5020 was designed for:

 In-vehicle applications: Whether it is passenger wifi, CCTV debrief, ticketing or a similar “onboard” requirement, the R5020 offers a simple and effective solution to increase internet speeds and future-proof current installations.
 The R5020 has achieved E-Mark certification for in-vehicle use, and supports GNSS positioning.
 A version with vehicle ignition sensing is available to protect vehicle batteries when the engine is off.